en

 Website (Japanese only) | Google Maps

-Can’t Get Enough of Matcha?
-Here Are Some Other Experiences Related to Green Tea.
+Can’t Get Enough Matcha?
+Here Are Some Other Experiences Related to Green Tea

-As mentioned before, Nishio is the home of Matcha and offers a multitude of experiences and cafes, shops and restaurants where you can try Matcha in all of its forms.
+As mentioned before, Nishio is the home of matcha and offers a multitude of experiences in cafes, shops, and restaurants where you can try matcha in all of its forms.

 Aoiseicha (葵製茶)